ocaml-ppx/ppxlib/doc/ppx-for-end-users.rst

 Using a ppx rewriter in your project
 ------------------------------------

-To use one or more ppx rewriters written by your or someone else, simply list it in the ``preprocess`` field of your ``dune`` file.
+To use one or more ppx rewriters written by you or someone else, simply list them in the ``preprocess`` field of your ``dune`` file.
 For
 instance:

 .. code:: scheme